lamhq/tech-notes/pages/devops/aws/security/6-identity-management/iam/auth-methods.md

 A password that the user can enter to sign into interactive sessions such as the AWS Management Console.

-A password policy can be defined for enforcing password length, complexity etc. (applies to all users).
+A **password policy** can be defined for enforcing password length, complexity, etc. (applies to all users).

 You can allow or disallow the ability to change passwords using an IAM policy.